 By emphasizing equal humanity as its most fundamental principle, the vision of a secular, democratic and unitary state promises an end to the fundamental injustices that have plagued Palestine for so long and that have made it nearly impossible until now to envision an ethical coexistence.

-Omar Barghouti has advocated for the secular democratic state solution for more than three decades.
-This article reflects his personal analysis and does not represent the views of the BDS movement.
+This article reflects the writer’s personal analysis and does not represent the views of the BDS movement